Athilla/devportal/src/staticFiles/Payment_SAAS_integration.md

 without having to proceed all the different stages yourself.

 Having creating a session you will get an URL wich will provide a paymentform, so the customer will be able to complete the payment stages al by himself.

-You will also get a PaymentSessionId, to call the GetSession in order to follow the payment\'s status.
+You will also get a PaymentSessionId, to call the GetSession in order to follow the payment's status.

 In the first time, the merchant should provide all parameters below :